Frequently Asked Questions

 Technologists (ARRT) has adopted certification exams for all of these

 modalities.
-Now, a tech can become registered in each modality.
+Now, a tech can become certified in each modality.
 The

 Boise State University offers a 1 year program in Ultrasound (US), MRI,